hermann2/Navit-xml-Enhancement/README.md

 	..........
 	</mapset>

+### Routing without GPS-Sensor
+NO GPS navit.xml is optimized for use in devices without GPS sensor.
+Before entering the destination, the starting point/location must be entered.
+During routing, the current speed is set by TIPP on the corresponding button (0-130 km/h).
+The map view including the cursor is automatically guided to the specified speed.
 ##Navit 0.5.4.##
 I can only use one layout with Navit.
 Activation of another *.xml does not work. e.g.: navit.layout=navit.layout[@name=="SNOWSPORT"] (snow.xml).
 To open the **GUI-Menu** click bottom right on the gear.
 A small user Manual can be found in the Folder **ROUTE-DATA/Manual** (sorry, only spoken in German).
 For other languages replace in the navit.xml the german text ("translate into your speech").
 Search the lines under GUI as listed below.